ostelco/ostelco-ios-client/README.md

   - Implemented, but needs to use correct stripe publishable key for production builds
   - All errors needs to be logged and sent to our server for immediate debugging
 - [x] Home screen has two tabs, one for home screen and one for settings
-- [ ] User can click on top up product which opens apple pay dialog
-  - TODO: Describe features in apple pay dialog
 - [ ] Settings screen shows links to the following:
   - [x] Personal details
   - [x] Terms & conditions